martins-jean/Design-a-NoSQL-Database-in-AWS/README.md

 2. In this solution, indexes provide access to alternate query patterns, which you can use to speed up queries.
 After you create an index, the database maintains it for you. <br>
 3. A global secondary index (GSI) contains a selection of attributes from the base table, but they are organized by a primary key that is different from that of the table. <br>
 4. Using the badge-game-index GSI, you can quickly access the data of all players with specific badges, sorted by game. <br>
+5. Using the games-top-scores GSI, you can quickly access the data of all top scores per game, sorted by score. <br>
+6. Whether you are using a relational database or the DynamoDB NoSQL database service, you should be careful with index creation. <br>
+7. Whenever a table write occurs, all of the table's indexes must be updated.
+In a write-heavy environment with large tables, this can consume large amounts of system resources. <br>

 ## Reproducibility Guidelines